Physical Therapist Assistant, Career Associate of Science

 - Have a minimum cumulative grade point average (GPA) of 2.8 or a 2.8 GPA or higher for the last 40 credit hours attempted.

-- Have all prerequisite coursework completed with a grade of “C” or higher prior to the start date of the Fall Semester to which they are applying.
-Prerequisites should be completed within five years of the date of application.
+- Have all core curriculum coursework completed with a grade of “C” or higher prior to the start date of the Fall Semester to which they are applying.
 Prerequisites completed more than five years prior to the date of application are subject to approval by the PTA Selection Committee.

 - Complete the PTA application packet including: